renovatebot/renovate/docs/development/help-us-help-you.md

 ## Be positive and polite

 This project is open source, and has the work of a lot of contributors who are proud of it.
-Please avoid unnecessary criticism, especially if you are new to the project or have not contributed anything.
+Please avoid unnecessary criticism, especially if you're new to the project or have not contributed anything.
 You are welcome to make it better, and do not need to criticize the works of others first.

 ## Be considerate of the time of people helping you